 - Summary of the contents of your Portfolio to date and a timetable for the completion of Portfolio requirements

 - List of courses you have taken in the graduate program thus far and a list of TA assignments to date

-- List of the remaining courses you plan or hope to take to complete your 5 semesters
+- List of the remaining courses you plan or hope to take to complete your 5 semesters of coursework

 - Description of any non-course experiences, such as fieldwork or field language study, that can reasonably be completed during your graduate career, and that will contribute importantly to your program can be included